cloudmesh-book/book-latex-2018/cloud-clusters/chapters/preface/project.md

 relevant for the class.
 You will write a high quality scholarly paper about this topic.
 The following artifacts are part of the deliverables for a term paper.
 A report must be produced while using the format discussed in the Report Format section.
+Remember tables and figures do not count towards the paper length.
 The following length is
 required:

 -   8 pages, one student in the project
 -   10 pages, two student in the project
 -   12 pages, three student in the project